aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-csv/_index.md

 ## Why should you use the Convert Range to CSV API?

-- You can convert a spreadsheet range without first uploading the workbook, which saves storage space and reduces costs.
+- Convert a spreadsheet range without uploading the full workbook, saving storage space and reducing costs.
-- Development can be completed quickly using the existing Aspose.Cells Cloud SDKs.
+- Build integrations in **under 50 lines of code** using our SDKs — e.g., **12 lines in Python** (see example) vs ~40 for raw REST calls.
 - **Simple Integration**: REST API with clear documentation.
 - **Scalable Architecture**: Handles everything from small to enterprise‑scale operations.